geudde/attic-chest/pages/03.season-2/15.meeting-27/02.sequel/docs.md

 visible: false
 ---

-If Sheba’s gay Queen gave the point up so smooth,
+If Sheba’s gay queen gave the point up so smooth,
 *Her* Example can ne’er by inferr’d;
-For She — good Lady-like — held out while she had breath,
+For she — good lady-like — held out while she had breath,
-Suspecting no Man would have talked her to death;
+Suspecting no man would have talked her to death;
 So, compell’d — she renounc’d — *The Last Word.*

 Hence, before ’tis too late, prithee, stop the rash act,
-Or your Sex will be quickly interr’d:
+Or your sex will be quickly interr’d:
 For as death doth sure silence sweet Philomel’s throat,
-So Extinction must follow your principla Note,
+So extinction must follow your principal note,
-In renouncing your Life —  *The Last Word.*
+In renouncing your life —  *The Last Word.*

-“Hush, hush — simple Friend — cease officious Advice,”
+“Hush, hush — simple friend — cease officious advice,”
 Say the Ladies — 1st, 2nd & 3rd
-“For know — while our Sex can exert *Smiles* or *Looks*
+“For know — while our sex can exert *smiles* or *looks*
-We defy all the Wisdom you get from your Books,
+We defy all the wisdom you get from your books,
 And can *manage* without —  *The Last Word.*

 1810